elsiip/elsiip/README.md

 - 💬 If you have any question/feedback, please do not hesitate to reach out to me!

 ### 🔭 I’m currently internship on
-- ADS Digital Partner - Frontend Engineer
+- ADS Digital Partner - Frontend Engineer & Surveyor

 ### 🌱 I’m currently learning
 - ReactJS